nextcloud/all-in-one/readme.md

 The backups itself get encrypted with an encryption key that gets shown to you in the AIO interface.
 Please save that at a safe place as you will not be able to restore from backup without this key.

+Be aware that this solution does not back up files and folders that are mounted into Nextcloud using the external storage app.

 Note that this implementation does not provide remote backups, for this you can use the [backup app](https://apps.nextcloud.com/apps/backup).

 ---